 If you fail the initial exams through Public Safety Testing, your name will not be forwarded to us for consideration.
 You will have to work directly with Public Safety Testing to determine when you'll be eligible to retest.

-If you fail any other portion of the hiring process but are not disqualified, you may be eligible to participate in another oral panel after six months, depending if your Public Safety Testing score is still valid (scores expire after one year).
+If you fail any other portion of the hiring process but are not disqualified, you may be eligible to participate in another interview panel after six months, depending if your Public Safety Testing score is still valid (scores expire after one year).

-I have a top secret clearance through the military.
+I have a top-secret clearance through the military.
 Do I still need a background investigation?

 Yes.
 We are required by law (RCW 43.101.095) to complete a background investigation, polygraph, and psychological assessment on every candidate, regardless of prior clearance granted by another entity.